Gorillas are fascinating creatures. Read on for some really cool facts about these amazing animals.

 There are lowland gorillas which live in bamboo forests, swamps and lowland forests.

-There are also mountain gorillas which live in forests in the mountains.
+Then there are also mountain gorillas, who live in forests in the mountains.

 What do Gorillas Eat?

 Gorillas are mostly herbivores which mean that they eat plants.

 The plants they eat include leaves, stems, fruit, and bamboo.

 A full grown adult male will eat around 50 pounds (about 23kg) of food in a day.
 Just one day!
 That’s a lot…clearly they get really hungry!

 Gorillas form part of a group of animals called primates.
 They are the largest species of primates.